Transformers \`a Grande Vitesse: Experiments

-Our model is trained using the Adam optimizer~\cite{kingma2014adam} at a learning rate of \(5\times10^{-5}\) and a batch size of 32, using the L1 loss.
+Our model is trained using the Adam optimizer~\citep{kingma2014adam} at a learning rate of \(5\times10^{-5}\) and a batch size of 32, using the L1 loss.
 All models are trained on a system using a single NVIDIA Tesla T4 GPU.
+The main model was trained over the course of approximately 24~hours.